 5. Stay away from sugar

-People with histrionic personality disorder often resemble narcissists – both seek attention compulsively and are markedly dysphoric and uncomfortable when not at the center of attention.
+People with a histrionic personality disorder often resemble narcissists – both seek attention compulsively and are markedly dysphoric and uncomfortable when not at the center of attention.
 They have to be the life of the party.
 If they fail in achieving this pivotal role, they act out or create hysterical scenes.

-The histrionic is preoccupied with physical appearance, sexual conquests, her health and her body.
+The histrionic is preoccupied with physical appearance, sexual conquests, her health, and her body.
 The typical histrionic spends huge dollops of money and expends inordinate amounts of time on grooming.
 Histrionics fish for compliments and are upset when confronted with criticism or proof that they are not as glamorous or alluring as they think they are.